insightindustry/validator-collection/README.md

 If the value you're validating is empty/falsey and `allow_empty` is `False`, then the validator will raise a `ValueError` exception.
-If `allow_empty` is `True`, then an empty/falsey input value will be convertd to a `None` value.
+If `allow_empty` is `True`, then an empty/falsey input value will be converted to a `None` value.

 **PLEASE NOTE:**